Research and Creative Practice at UW-Madison

 Fellows

-Fellows are upper-level students who lead Wednesday seminars for Scholars, and build class plans & syllabi with the supervision of the URS staff.
+Fellows are upper-level undergraduate students who lead Wednesday seminars for Scholars, and build class plans & syllabi with the supervision of the URS staff.
 Fellows are hired by the URS program and trained as peer mentors.
 They often serve as the first point of contact for Scholars as they navigate their research and creative practice experiences.
 For more information about fellowing, click here.

 Mentors